rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

   but the counterexample proves they are different
 * The discriminator $$ ce[i+1:] $$ is the suffix that tells them apart

-`split_leaf` was introduced in the Splitting a Leaf section above and is used directly here. `decompose` calls it with the leaf found by sifting the transformed prefix, the new discriminator, and the fresh state.
+`DTNode.split` was introduced in the Discrimination Tree section above and is used directly here. `decompose` calls it with the leaf found by sifting the transformed prefix, the new discriminator, and the fresh state.

 We now show `update_hypothesis` in action.
 We build the stale hypothesis